Tokyo subway sarin attack: Yasuo Hayashi

-Yasuo Hayashi was 37 years old at the time of the attacks, and was the oldest person at the group's Ministry of Science and Technology.
+Yasuo Hayashi (15 December 1957 – 26 July 2018) was 37 years old at the time of the attacks, and was the oldest person at the group's Ministry of Science and Technology.
 He studied Artificial Intelligence at Kogakuin University; after graduation he traveled to India where he studied yoga.
 He then became an Aum member, taking vows in 1988 and rising to the number three position in the group's Ministry of Science and Technology.

 Asahara had at one time suspected Hayashi of being a spy.
 The extra packet of sarin he carried was part of "ritual character test" set up by Asahara to prove his allegiance, according to the prosecution.

 Hayashi fled after the attacks.
 He was arrested 21 months later, one thousand miles from Tokyo on Ishigaki Island.
 He was later sentenced to death.
 His appeal was rejected by the Tokyo High Court in 2008.
 Hayashi was executed at the Sendai Detention House on 26 July 2018.

+Shigeo Sugimoto

-Hayashi's getaway driver was Shigeo Sugimoto, whose lawyers argued he played only a minor role in the attack, but the argument was rejected and he was sentenced to life in prison.
+Hayashi's getaway driver was 36-year-old Shigeo Sugimoto, whose lawyers argued he played only a minor role in the attack, but the argument was rejected and he was sentenced to life in prison.